 Reflection is a crucial element of any learning process, and it is imperative when it comes to public speaking.
 Following a speech, it is critical to reflect on your performance and find areas for improvement.
 Here are some pointers to help you successfully reflect:

-Record your speech so that you may review it afterwards.
+Record your speech and review it afterward.
 This will allow you to see your performance through the eyes of your audience and find areas for improvement.

 Request that someone you trust, such as a coworker or a friend, watch your speech and give comments.
 Be open to constructive feedback and note any areas where they believe you may improve.